pitmonticone/LeanProject/README.md

 Modify lakefile and lake-manifest to allow checking declarations exist? [y/n] (y)
 ```

-Respond affirmatively with `y` to the following prompt:
+Respond negatively with `n` to the following prompt:

 ```console
 Modify lakefile and lake-manifest to allow building the documentation? [y/n] (y):